SomeFellowPerson/simplepythonkeylogger/README.md

 The "mail.ps1" file is merely the script that will be used to mail the logger file to the email.\
 The email will be the recipient as well as the sender, it is effectively emailing it self the logger file.\
 The "Keylogger.py" file does not take any arguments.\
+The gmail smtp server is smtp.gmail.com for other services just google it\
 The required pip installations are:

 -pip install pynput\